-- 6. The TRL will reside within the INSARAG.org webpage and be organised to reflect the five key USAR components.
+6. The TRL will reside within the INSARAG.org webpage and be organised to reflect the five key USAR components.
 All WG, Classified and Undergoing IEC teams are eligible to contribute to such best practices.
-Viewership of the materials within the TRL will be accessible by the wider INSARAG community. - 7.
-The TRL will comprise of six categories the first being "IEC/R AAR" and the other five3 as derived from the INSARAG Volume II, Manual B Guidelines "International USAR Response Cycle": (i) Preparedness (ii) Mobilisation (iii) Operations (iv) Demobilisation and (v) Post-Mission.
-The proposal aims to provide familiar terminology to the reader / uploader and facilitate easy viewing / uploading of the desired content.
-Refer to Annex B for more information on the "International USAR Response Cycle". - 8.
-To ensure quality control, the respective Operational Focal Point (national) must endorse all submissions made by the team.
+Viewership of the materials within the TRL will be accessible by the wider INSARAG community.

+7. The TRL will comprise six categories - the first being "IEC/R AAR" and the other five3 as derived from the INSARAG Volume 2, Manual B Guideline "International USAR Response Cycle": (i) Preparedness (ii) Mobilisation (iii) Operations (iv) Demobilisation and; (v) Post-Mission.
+The proposal aims to provide familiar terminology to the reader / uploader and facilitate easy viewing / upload of the desired content.
+Refer to Appendix 2 for more information on the "International USAR Response Cycle".

+8. To ensure quality control, the respective Operational Focal Point (national) must endorse all submissions made by the team.
 Also, the Operational Focal Point will need to consult with the specific INSARAG Working Group (WG) for their agreeance if it relates to their respective area of interest, expertise and responsibility.
-Respective Working Groups are also able to contribute to the TRL upon approval of its document / proposal by the respective WG Chair. - 9.
-The TRL will be managed and facilitated by INSARAG Secretariat, UN OCHA, with assistance from the respective Operational Focal Point (National) and INSARAG WG.
+Respective Working Groups are also able to contribute to the TRL upon approval of its document / proposal by the respective WG Chair.

+9. The INSARAG Secretariat UN OCHA will manage and facilitate the TRL, with assistance from the respective Operational Focal Point (National) and INSARAG WG.